TestGorilla LogoTestGorilla Logo

 4. Prioritizes learning and development

-Beyond that, learning and development also expand your talent pool to candidates with most of the requirements for the role but not all.
+A focus on learning and development can also expand your talent pool to candidates with most of the requirements for the role but not all.
 These candidates can expand on their skills with upskilling, even if they’re missing a few qualifications.

 Use skills-based practices to hire and retain the best talent